finom/seemple/CONTRIBUTING.md

 =======
 Bug fixes and performance improvements are always welcome!

-If you want to add some new feature pleaese, [create an issue](https://github.com/finom/matreshka/issues) and tell about the feature you're going to add.
+If you want to add some new feature please, [create an issue](https://github.com/finom/matreshka/issues) and tell about the feature you're going to add.
 I appreciate any activity but it's not possible to include to Matreshka everything users want.

 It would be nice if you can show a proof-of-concept on JSBin, JSFiddle or CodePen.
 If you're going to add new method, use prototype-based extension.
 ```js